Moduli spaces of Delzant polytopes and symplectic toric manifolds

 The following is immediate.

 \begin{proposition} The pairs $(\CC_p\cup\{0\},\dist^V)$ and $(\CC,\dist^H)$ are metric spaces. \end{proposition}

-Restricted to $\CC_p$ $\dist^H$ and $\dist^V$ are not equivalent as distances; for example, the sequence of rectangles $[0,m]\times [0,1/m^2]$, with $m\in \N$ is a Cauchy sequence with respect to $\dist^V$ (since the volume of the rectangles, hence of their symmetric differences, goes to zero) but not with respect to $\dist^H$ (since the Hausdorff distance between any two of these rectagles is at least 1).
+Restricted to $\CC_p$, $\dist^H$ and $\dist^V$ are not equivalent as distances; for example, the sequence of rectangles $[0,m]\times [0,1/m^2]$, with $m\in \N$ is a Cauchy sequence with respect to $\dist^V$ since the volume of the rectangles, hence of their symmetric differences, goes to zero.
+However, it is not Cauchy with respect to $\dist^H$ since the Hausdorff distance between any two of these rectangles is at least 1.

 Pelayo\--Pires\--Ratiu\--Sabatini~\cite[Section~2.1]{PPRS14} consider the space of Delzant polytopes with the topology induced by $\dist^V$.
 We here will primarily work with $\dist^H$ since it relates better to normal fans.
 Fortunately, the two distances define the same topology, which gives us a well-defined space of Delzant polytopes: